gkushang/CodeceptJS/docs/helpers/WebDriver.md

 -   `manualStart`:  - do not start browser before a test, start it manually inside a helper with `this.helpers["WebDriver"]._startBrowser()`.
 -   `timeouts`: [WebDriver timeouts][5] defined as hash.
+-   `customLocatorStrategy`: (optional) define custom locator strategy as a function for the `custom` locators

 Example: